sferlix/frank-AllSkyCamPi/README.md

 `crontab -e`

-and add the following lines:
+and add the 5 lines below:

+from 23:59 to 8:59 run every 3 minutes, the second time sleep 90 secs, so that overall will be from 16:00 to 8:59 run every 90 seconds

-`*/3 0-8,16-23 * * * python3 -m allskycam >/dev/null 2>&1`
+`*/3 0-8,16-23 * * * sleep 90;python3 -m allskycam >/home/pi/allSkyCam/logs/allskylog.txt 2>&1`

+from 9:00 to 15:59 run every minute

-`* 9-15 * * * python3 -m allskycam >/dev/null 2>&1`
+`* 9-15 * * * python3 -m allskycam >/home/pi/allSkyCam/logs/allskylog.txt 2>&1`

+check for updated image.
+If obsolete, then wait 4 min and then reboot

+`*/5 * * * * sleep 240;python3 -m allskycam.watchDog >/dev/null 2>&1`

+delete old files according to configured retention_days param in config.txt

 `0 1 * * * python3 -m allskycam.allskycamdelete >/dev/null 2>&1`

+every morning at 9 generate timelapse

-`1 9 * * *    python3 -m allskycam.timelapse >/dev/null 2>&1`
+`0 9 * * * python3 -m allskycam.timelapse >/dev/null 2>&1`

-the 1st line collect an all-sky image every 3 minutes from 4pm to 9am the 2nd line collect an all-sky image every 1 minute from 9am to 4pm the 3rd line deletes images older than XX days from your output folders (XX can be defined in config file.
-Default = 3 ) the 4th line automatically generates a 24h timelapse from 9am to 9am every day at 9:01

 files:

 1) `__main__.py       `=> main program